Updated April 6, 2023

 The whole world is digitalized today.
-There is a sense of intelligence, there is a sense of communication in every traditional device that makes our lives so easy, so fast.
+There is a sense of intelligence; there is a sense of communication in every traditional device that makes our lives so easy, and so fast.
 All these technological advancements are taken forward by software which is a bunch of programs that are meant to solve a problem.
-And every program is built upon a logic/solution which is called as an Algorithm.
-The name algorithm is named after the clever man from Baghdad, Al Khwarizmi.
-He was the first person to introduce algorithms to the world which were mechanical, precise and unequivocal.
+And every program is built upon a logic/solution, which is called an Algorithm.
+The naming algorithm is named after the clever man from Baghdad, Al Khwarizmi.
+He was the first person to introduce algorithms to the world which were mechanical, precise, and unequivocal.

 What is an algorithm?

-What is an algorithm in a programming perspective?
+What is an algorithm from a programming perspective?

 - Problem definition – What is to be done?

 - Data collection – What do we have to solve the problem?
 Or inputs.

 - Data processing – Understanding what we have or transforming them into a usable form.